codurance/site/_posts/2016-08-02-what-does-RESTful-really-mean.md

 #### Verbs

-Instead of defining new verbs for every possible behaviour in our web service.
-HTTP introduces a standard set of verbs to handle similar situations in the same way, therefore, removing unnecessary variation and creating a more intuitive API.
+Instead of defining new verbs for every possible behaviour in our web service, HTTP introduces a standard set of verbs to handle similar situations in the same way, removing unnecessary variation and creating a more intuitive API.
 Each verb has a different combination of two properties that make them suitable for different scenarios.

-1. Idempotent
+* Idempotent

 > The operation can be repeated in the event of failures.

-2. Safe
+* Safe

 > The operation has no side-effects for which the client is responsible.